Zangezur uezd: 1919

 On 22 March 1919, Andranik left Zangezur through Daralayaz (modern-day Vayots Dzor).
 In April 1919, the British command in Baku by appointing Khosrov bey Sultanov the Governor-General of Karabakh and Zangezur provisionally recognised the region as part of Azerbaijan pending the decision of the Paris Peace Conference.
 Shortly after, the British pressured the Armenians of Zangezur to recognise Azerbaijani authority, eventually leading to General Digby Shuttleworth in late April unsuccessfully threatening the Armenians with force.
 On the other hand, Nagorno-Karabakh was successfully subjugated to Azerbaijani authority on 22 August 1919, owing to Azerbaijani threats of massacre as demonstrated by the Khaibalikend massacre.
 Without Andranik's forces, Zangezur demanded support from Armenia to protect itself from Azerbaijan.
 The Armenian government answered their request by dispatching Colonel Arsen Shahmazyan with the instructions to secretly incorporate the region into the Republic of Armenia.
 Eventually, the Armenian defiance in Zangezur led to the British command permitting Zangezur to remain within Armenian jurisdiction, contrary to their initial stance—in what Major General G.N.
 Cory described as a "major concession".

-The destruction of Muslim settlements in Zangezur and the Armenian restriction on 10,000 Muslim shepherds taking 150,000 of their livestock into the highlands served as the casus belli for Azerbaijan to prepare to takeover the district.
+The destruction of Muslim settlements in Zangezur and the Armenian restriction on 10,000 Muslim shepherds taking 150,000 of their livestock into the highlands served as the casus belli for Azerbaijan to prepare to take over the district.
 Following the British withdrawal from the South Caucasus, the Azerbaijani army and Kurdish local forces led by Sultan bey Sultanov and some Turkish officers launched a full-scale invasion into Zangezur on 4 November, confident in their ability owing to their victories over the Mughan Soviet Republic and subjugating the Karabakh Council.
 Despite meeting success on all fronts and routing the local Armenians, the Azerbaijanis suffered heavy casualties and withdrew on 7 November.
 With combined British and American pressure, on 23 November in Tiflis (present-day Tbilisi) prime ministers Alexander Khatisian and Nasib bey Yusifbeyli signed a peace agreement and ineffectually committed to revolve their territorial disputes exclusively by peaceful means.
 Despite the signing of the peace agreement, fighting continued: Halil Bey from the direction of Nakhichevan unsuccessfully attacked Keshishkend (present-day Yeghegnadzor) in Daralayaz, whilst forces under Garegin Nzhdeh attacked the remaining Muslim villages in the valley between Tatev and Kapan—On 7 December 1919, the last Muslim village, Adjibadj (located near Geghi) was burned and its inhabitants fled to Nakhichevan.
 On 24 January 1920, British Chief Commissioner of Transcaucasia Oliver Wardrop notified Prime Minister Khatisian that he had evidence that the Armenian army was involved in attacks on 24 Muslim settlements in Zangezur.
 To placate Wardrop's complaints, Armenia recalled Colonel Shahmazian from Zangezur, replacing him with General H. Kazarov with instructions to investigate the Azerbaijani allegations of massacres against the Muslim population.